About

 Our Values

-that values what Jesus valued:
+Jesus valued:

 inclusion